Solo 401k Plan Controlled Group

 - Combination of a Parent-subsidiary and a Brother-sister group

-How does one determine who is part of a controlled group?
+Determining who is part of a Controlled Group

 To determine whether one is part of a controlled group, one must take into account the stock attribution rules.
 The purpose of the stock attribution rules is to attribute shares, or interest in a company held by certain family members, to the person in question and determine whether that person is part of a controlled group.
 Internal Revenue Code Section 318 governs the stock attribution rules.
 Pursuant to Internal Revenue Code Section 318, an individual shall be considered as owning the stock, owned directly or indirectly, by or for –